kraviteja95usd/smartchat-conversational-chatbot/SQuAD_using_gpt2-medium/SQuAD_chatbot_using_gpt2-medium_README.md

           - If your system is in Dark mode, this UI page looks in the same theme.
 If you system is in Light mode, then you will view it in white color.
     - You can look at the execution results within the Notebook file as well as [here](https://github.com/kraviteja95usd/smartchat-conversational-chatbot/tree/chatbot-by-ravi/SQuAD_using_gpt2-medium/SQuAD_using_gpt2-medium_chatbot_UI_Screenshots) and interpret accordingly.
       - Note that there are 2 folders inside it and there are screenshot files inside each of those folders.
 You can view anything to understand that.

+# Note to the Viewers or Users
+- Ensure you are going through [this](https://github.com/kraviteja95usd/smartchat-conversational-chatbot/blob/chatbot-by-ravi/README.md#which-chatbot-architecture-should-the-users-use) before proceeding with the next step.